 Towards the end of last year, a Panorama documentary was aired on UK television: Can You Cure My Multiple Sclerosis?
 The programme followed three MS patients receiving doses of chemotherapy to harvest their stem cells, which were then transplanted into their blood to ‘reboot’ their immune systems.

 The treatment was aggressive; hair loss and isolation, followed by a lifetime of monitoring.
 I couldn’t help but notice one of these patients enjoying a steak pie.
 A new immune system will only stay shiny and new if it is taken good care of.
 By following Overcoming MS we are slowly rebooting our own systems.

 The results may not be as immediate as they would be if we’d had our immune systems ‘re-set’, but the dedication to the Overcoming MS lifestyle will surely make us respect, understand and appreciate our bodies more.

 Whilst the stem cell treatment is an exciting prospect, we are still decades away from this becoming a regular procedure, and as the doctors in the programme confirmed, there are no guarantees.

 One day at a time

-Dedicating ourselves to the OMS lifestyle offers us real hope and a real chance of recovery.
+Dedicating ourselves to the Overcoming MS lifestyle offers us real hope.
 Rather like the tale of the Hare and the Tortoise, ‘slow and steady wins the race’.

-Take things a day at a time, and remember to look back weeks, months, years, rather than days or hours, to truly appreciate how OMS is enhancing your life.
-Since I adopted OMS three years ago, I have experienced peaks and troughs in my condition, but every step back is generally followed by a higher peak.
+Take things a day at a time, and remember to look back weeks, months, years, rather than days or hours, to truly appreciate how Overcoming MS is enhancing your life.
+Since I adopted Overcoming MS three years ago, I have experienced peaks and troughs in my condition, but every step back is generally followed by a higher peak.